 In memory of my beautiful and loving mother Marilyn J. Bardsley, who was an author, serial killer expert and creator of both Crimescape and CourtTV’s Crime Library.
-She passed away of cancer Jan.
-27, 2019.
-Also in memory of my amazing and loving husband William “Jay” Fulwiler who passed away in a car accident on Dec.
-30, 2019.
+Also in memory of my amazing and loving husband William “Jay” Fulwiler.
 Everything I am is because of them. ❤️

 Rachael Bell, creator of the Savannah Crime Expo